Deploying AWS Infrastructure with Terraform

-Terraform is platform-agnostic, meaning it can be used to manage any major Cloud Service Provider as well as on-prem environments using vSphere and Cisco.
+Terraform is platform-agnostic, meaning it can be used to manage any major cloud service provider as well as on-premise environments using vSphere and Cisco.
 Teams can use the same adopted skillset and workflows to manage other environments instead of reinventing the wheel for managing each environment.
-Terraform is also simple to learn in a matter of a few days and can be quickly adopted as a way to manage infrastructure among teams.
+Terraform is simple to learn and can be easily adopted as a way to manage your cloud infrastructure.

 In this lab, you will create a Terraform configuration to deploy a VPC in AWS.

-Upon completion of this lab you will be able to:
+Upon completion of this beginner-level lab, you will be able to:

 - Work with the HashiCorp AWS Terraform Provider